ClydeMachine/DratiniDex/README.md

 ![DratiniDex Icon](/src/main/resources/images/DratiniDex-DratiniIconx108.png)

-An Alexa skill to retrieve Pokémon information.
+An Alexa skill to retrieve Pokémon evolution information.
 Written in Scala, utilizing the PokéAPI.
+Specifically, this skill will tell you a Pokémon's evolutionary stages, and what level that they evolve at.
+If the evolution requires something other than a level to evolve at, Alexa will give a general response to indicate as much.

 Disclaimer: Information is only as up-to-date as the PokeAPI information is.
 At the time of this writing, Pokémon in Sun/Moon are not available.